Wednesday, May 24, 2023

 Mackinaw, Mackinac, or MichilimackinacMichilimackinac?

-The Mackinac Straits region derives its name from a French translation of the Ojibway name for Mackinac Island; Missilimakinak, where missi (also Michi or Mishi) means great or many and Mackinac means turtle.
-Although it has been spelled many different ways over the years, the most common form is Michilimackinac which means "the great turtle."
+The Mackinac Straits region derives its name from a French translation of the Ojibway name for Mackinac Island; Missilimakinak, where missi (also Michi or Mishi) means great or many, and Mackinac means turtle.
+Although it has been spelled many times, the most common form is Michilimackinac, which means "the great turtle."
 With imagination, the island profile resembles a great turtle, partially submerged in the lake, with its outstretched neck and head peering off the west.
-In the early 1700s, the fur trading outpost on the mainland became known as Fort Michilimackinac, and the island was abbreviated to Mackinac.
+In the early 1700s, the fur trading outpost on the mainland became known as Fort Michilimackinac, and the Island was abbreviated to Mackinac.
 The Village of Mackinaw City was incorporated in 1883 with an English spelling that suggests the more common pronunciation of Mackinac.
-Picture 1:Michilimackinac from Round Island by Major Francis Smith Belton, September 1817 from the collection of the Mackinac State Historic Parks.
+Picture 1:Michilimackinac from Round Island by Major Francis Smith Belton, September 1817, from the Mackinac State Historic Parks collection.
 Picture: Jonathan Carver's 1767 map identifies Fort Michilimackinac.

-Day 3: May 16,
+Day 3: May 16, Tuesday

-We ate breakfast at the Budget Host Inn Saint Ignace, MI., and then took the bus down to the ferry dock.
-Shopped at the gift shop where I bought a toboggan to cover my ears on the very windy ferry ride to Mackinac Island.
+We ate breakfast at the Budget Host Inn Saint Ignace, MI., then took the bus to the ferry dock.
+I shopped at the gift shop, where I bought a toboggan to cover my ears on the windy ferry ride to Mackinac Island.

 We had a group picture taken at the port after we embarked on the ferry.

-Our group loaded into two carriages and was taken for a ride around the island.
+Our group loaded into two carriages and was taken for a ride around the Island.

 We saw the US Post Cemetery, the Little Stone Church, Fort Mackinac, and the Missionary Bark Chapel.